 - Using mattress pads and pillow covers will also cut down on bacteria and virus germs from spreading.

-- Rosa mentioned using oregano essential oil use with a carrier such as a coconut oil and apply topically, diffuse, take 1-2 diluted drops or gargle diluted fore sore throats.
+- Rosa mentioned using oregano essential oil use with a carrier such as coconut oil and apply topically, diffuse, take 1-2 diluted drops or gargle diluted fore sore throats.

 - Linda S. mentioned keeping a supply of popsicles in the freezer helps keep kids & toddlers hydrated.
 You can’t make them drink but I’ve yet to see a child turn down a treat!